kaitsel/Ransomware-Response-Recovery/forensic_timeline.md

 ## Executive Summary

-This forensic timeline outlines how the ransomware unfolded, from initial reconnaissance to full system encryption.
+This forensic timeline outlines the progression of the ransomware attack, from initial reconnaissance to full system encryption.

 ## Timeline of Events